Zeyln/BitClicker2.0/README.md

 ## BitClicker
-This is BitClicker, a JavaScript clicker game developed as a school project.
+This is BitClicker, a JavaScript incremental clicker game developed as a school project.

 ## Try it here: